euratom-software/calcam/docs/source/intro_conventions.rst

 Image Pixel Coordinates
 -----------------------
-Calcam follows the convention of using matrix/linear algebra style pixel coordinates for images, which is consistent with the way images are stored and addressed in 2D arrays in Python.
+Calcam follows the convention of using matrix/linear algebra style pixel coordinates for images, which is consistent with the way 2D arrays are handled by default in Python.
 In this convention, the origin ``(0,0)`` is in the centre of the top-left pixel in the image.
 The *y* axis runs from top to bottom down the image and the *x* axis runs horizontally left to right.

 It is important to note that since 2D arrays are indexed ``[row, column]``, arrays containing images are indexed as ``[y,x]``.
 However, Calcam functions which deal with image coordinates are called as ``function(x,y)``.
 This is consistent with the way image coordinates are delt with in OpenCV.